-- crediting all sources used, even if they are paraphrased or summarised; - clearly distinguishing between your work and the source used (ie using quotation marks or a similar method) - use the style of referencing appropriate for your subject.
+editing all sources used, even if they are paraphrased or summarised;

+arly deting loting between your work and the source used (ie using quotation

+- ark - use the style of referencing appropriate for your subject.

 Collusion - occurs when students support malpractice by another candidate, i.e. allowing your work to be copied or submitted for assessment by another candidate.